QueueClassic/queue_classic/readme.md

 # This method has a hash argument.
 QC.enqueue("Kernel.puts", {"hello" => "world"})

-# This method has a hash argument.
+# This method has a array argument.
 QC.enqueue("Kernel.puts", ["hello", "world"])
 ```